 These are the What IF questions that you ask yourself over and over and over.
 What if this and what if that.
 Here’s a new one, What If everything were optimal and you still obtained the same outcome.
 Second guessing negatively impacts you by assuming that the initial outcome was not the most positive outcome.
 Thus, each of your alternate scenarios is romanticized as being a better result if only x or y had been in place.
 In reality, a different option does not equate to a better option.
 This difference is more favorable because it is an option that you prefer or are more comfortable with.

 Antidote: Stick to the facts

 Trying to manipulate the facts will drive you crazy.
 What if’s keep you stuck.
 There are a million ways things could have played out, but we only experience one version of what could have been.
 This is a fact.
 The outcome you have experienced is a fact.
-No other scenario is fact just a time sucker.
-A point driven home in Avengers: Infinity War when Dr. Strange he was able to view 14,000,605 possible futures and only one ended with the outcome in his favor.
+No other scenario is fact, just a time sucker.
+Remember in Avengers: Infinity War when Dr. Strange he was able to view 14,000,605 possible futures and only one ended with the outcome in his favor.
 How’s that for perspective?

 When you notice yourself drifting into what ifs and alternate scenarios ask yourself one question: “Is this a fact?”
 If the answer is no then you need to immediately drop the irrelevant, unproductive, self-esteem leeching thought in the cognitive garbage bin.

 Focusing on your past means that you are not focused on your present.
 Not focusing on your present means that you will miss whatever is placed before you.
 Focusing on what once was and why it is no longer tends to put your blinders up and cause you to miss out on fresh opportunities.
 Your blinder may manifest as an increased tendency to say no or it could be your failure to acknowledge successes and accomplishments.

 Antidote: STOP Placing Conditions on Yourself